 One of the first things I wanted to do when we bought our house was to cover our blank walls with unique art and decor.
 I didn’t realize that most of the art I loved was way out of my budget.
 I didn’t want the same prints from Target or Bed Bath and Beyond that I’d seen a hundred times, as much as I love other things from both those stores.
 Thankfully, Etsy provides us with a plethora of options these days.
 But sometimes even a $30 print from Etsy feels like too much.
 I’ve found a few thrifty ways to imitate the look I want for less.
+Another way to save is by using coupons, visit website.

 |I used card stock as my guide and cut the wrapping paper to a standard sheet size.
 Feeding it through the printer can be tricky.
 Just keep trying, and eventually it works.|